EnterpriseTrainingCenter/Windows-Server/Instructions/Labs/Windows-containers.md

     winget install Microsoft.VisualStudioCode --accept-source-agreements
     ````

     Wait for the installation to complete.
-This takes a minute or two.
+This takes less than a minute.

 1. Open **Visual Studio Code**.
 1. In Visual Studio Code, close the tab **Walkthrough: Setup VS Code**.